A Few Spaces Remaining!

 What is the living situation?

-- Boys and girls have separate rooms and leaders live with kids.
+- Participants have gender-separated rooms and leaders live with kids.
 There are social areas, kitchens, bathrooms and showers for each gender.

 - We provide bunk beds or floor mattresses.
 You bring your own sheets and pillow.
 You will have a shelf or cubby for storing clothes and personal items.